My story of Kings Canyon Tour

 The red rock structures with patches of green palm trees were something to die for.
 The sandstone walls were a delight for the photographers with the bright beautiful colors.
 I have close to 300 pictures of just the sandstone walls:).

 In approx. 4 hours, just before the lunch, we had completed the RIM walk.
 At the end of the walk, I had a smile and a satisfaction of climbing up one of the prominent landmarks of Australia.
-I am thankful to my French colleague who convinced me to do this day tour.
+And yes, I am thankful to my French colleague who convinced me to do this day tour.
+Kings Canyon is definitely worth the day trip.